As we migrate further away from the Sun temperature drops and volatile ices tend to dominate the bodies of the solar system.

 The problem with this scenario is that the less dense rock is a brittle crystalline (conductive) material that resides at the upper crust boundary of the lithosphere and is less dense than the material below.

-Less dense crystallized conductive material does not sink down into more dense material just because its in a more fluid state.
+Less dense crystallized conductive material does not sink down into more dense material just because the dense material is in a more fluid state.

 Density increases toward the core.